 If you have a low score and bad debts, you should try to resolve the debts as soon as possible.
-However, you still may not have enough time to significantly improve your score if you’re looking to move within a year.
-You may want to save for a larger deposit, and also review your credit report so you can explain any negative items to your prospective landlord.
+However, you may not have enough time to significantly improve your score if you’re looking to move within the year.

 Dear Keeping Score,

 I plan to move to Chicago within the next seven to nine months.
 I have landed a new job, and starting in about a month, I will have to commute two hours to and from.
 I have a lease now, which is why I am doing this.
 As I am looking at apartments in Chicago, I have seen a few that mentioned minimum credit scores.
 I was not smart in college, so right now, my credit is around 520.
 My question is, should I put more effort in paying off bad debts to improve my score, or just save for a bigger deposit or money I can offer upfront?
 Thanks! – Darius

 As you have discovered, credit scores can count for more than just obtaining new credit.
 Many landlords are interested in seeing your credit report because they want to be sure they can count on you to pay your rent on time.

 Let’s talk first about those bad debts.
 I do suggest you get to work on clearing them, but you need to be smart about it.